Blog

 Authoritativeness means other people in your space recognize you as credible.
 This shows up through backlinks from reputable sites, mentions in industry publications, and citations in other high-quality content.
 If nobody links to you, Google has less reason to treat you as authoritative.

 Trustworthiness is the baseline.
-The site needs to be secure, transparent about who runs it, accurate in its claims, and honest with users.
-Sites with clear contact info, author bios, and cited sources score higher.
+The site needs to be secure, transparent about who runs it, accurate in its claims, and straightforward with users.
+Sites with clear contact info, author bios, cited sources, and structured data for AI search score higher.
 Sites with spammy ads, broken pages, or sketchy affiliate disclosures score lower.

 These criteria apply whether you're using AI or writing by hand.
 A human-written article with no experience, expertise, authority, or trust signals will lose to an AI-assisted article that has all four.
 Google doesn't care about the process.
 It cares about the output.